MiracleUFO/meta-bnb/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-#### NOTE:
-Make sure to have internet connectivity while running this app so that icons and fonts will load properly.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.